Bill Strutton: Career

-After the war, he began a career in journalism, and started to write military books in the mid-fifties.
+After the war, he had begun a career in journalism and started to write thrillers and military books in the mid-fifties.
 These included The Secret Invaders, A Jury of Angels in 1957 and Island of Terrible Friends in 1961.
 Also, three films.
-In 1958, he scripted the Ivanhoe television series which starred Roger Moore.
-He wrote for more than fifteen television series in eleven years, the last of which was Strange Report, starring Anthony Quayle, and several episodes of Paul Temple before retiring in 1978 following a heart attack.
+In 1958, he contributed to launching the career of one of the world's most beloved actors by scripting the Ivanhoe television series which starred Roger Moore.
+He also collaborated with Moore in the seminal series "The Saint".
+He wrote for more than fifteen television series in eleven years, such as Emergency Ward 10 with Bud Tingwell.
+One later collaboration saw the launch of the adventure series "The Adventures of the Seaspray", unique for its time, featuring the filming of the striking sailboat and its family crew on exactly the geographical co-ordinates where each story was set.
+The last television work was Strange Report, starring Anthony Quayle, and several episodes of Paul Temple before retiring in 1978 following a heart attack.

 His Doctor Who story was The Web Planet in 1965.
 It is remembered as a unique Doctor Who serial.
 It was the first programme to feature a completely alien cast, including Martin Jarvis as a butterfly Menoptera, and introduced the menacing Zarbi.
 Two of its six episodes are amongst the handful of Doctor Who instalments to be seen by more than 13m people on original transmission.
 Strutton went on to adapt the serial as the third Doctor Who novel in 1965.
 In 1972, he submitted another storyline to Doctor Who entitled The Mega, but this was rejected.
 It was later adapted as an audio drama that was released in 2013.

 Death

-Bill Strutton died on 23 November 2003, the day of Doctor Whos fortieth anniversary, aged 85 years.
+Bill Strutton died on 23 November 2003 in Calella, Spain, on the day of Doctor Whos fortieth anniversary, aged 85 years.